 1) People followed strange customs during the Middle Ages

-Most of the medieval customs were influenced by Christianity.
+Christianity influenced most of the medieval customs.
 However, some customs were derived from older religions.
-Some curious traditions found in different parts of medieval Europe were: rolling burning barrels down a hill on Midsummer’s Eve and to throw wheat over the heads of a newlywed couple.
+Some curious traditions found in different parts of medieval Europe were rolling burning barrels down a hill on Midsummer’s Eve and throwing wheat over a newlywed couple’s heads.

 2) You didn’t have to get married ‘in’ Church

 Getting married in the church seems like a tradition that has been around for ages.
 However, it wasn’t always so.
 In the Middle Ages, it wasn’t customary to get married in the church.
 Those who wanted their marriage solemnised would usually do it at the church gate or the churchyard.
-Additionally, contrary to popular belief, couples didn’t need a priest nor did they follow religious rituals to get married.
+Contrary to popular belief, couples did not need a priest nor did they have to follow any religious rituals to get married.